LeoAvMo/LearnC2plusforGameDevelopment/Section2/README.md

 # Section 2

 This will be the folder for the code and notes taken during **Section 2: Input/Output Streams, Varibles, Truth Values, Relational Operators**.
+Source.cpp is the file used as an intro for the course and Conditionals.cpp is a conditional practice.
 ## Getting started with Hello World 💻!

 ```C++